 Nowadays it’s not even necessary to have a product.
 After all, who wants to be investing thousands of dollars into testing and manufacturing a product that may or may not sell?

 If you’re thinking about selling digital products—you’re right on target.
 There’s practically no overhead cost to selling digital product.
 The only real cost is the time you put into producing the work.

-If you’re doing design work for fun, try selling it!
+If you’re doing design work for fun, and people tell you you’re good at it – try selling it!
 Anything you produce can be considered a product.

 You can test your product market fit by putting together a minimum viable product page for a without actually having any inventory.